Electricity capacity market

 - protect consumers from volatile price swings

-- provide the price stability or revenue certainty needed to attract investment
+- provide the price stability and revenue certainty needed to attract private investment

 This transition was recommended by current and potential energy investors, external experts, consumer groups, and the Alberta Electric System Operator (AESO), which oversees the province’s electricity system in the interest of the public.